Generic selectors

 Those who are unconverted cannot be expected to obey God’s Law or to properly deal with offenses.
 When offenses arise with unconverted people, Jesus Christ tells us that we are to not resist their evil:

 These days, an unconverted person is unlikely to repent if they cause an offense or forgive us if we offend them.
-When this happens, we are to “turn the other cheek”; that is, show our enemies agape love, be kind to them, and pray for them.
-We are not to resist; that is, react in kind, against their evil.
+When this happens, we are to “turn the other [cheek] to him”; that is, show our enemies agape love, be kind to them, and pray for them.
+We are not to resist or react in kind, against their evil.
 Jesus Christ said:

 So, what does it mean to “turn the other cheek” and not resist their evil?
 Do we allow someone to continue to falsely accuse or abuse us?
 No!
 Even Jesus rebuked people or walked away on occasion.
 However, our first response is to establish peace if at all possible:

-ROMANS 12:17-18 Do not render to anyone evil for evil, but be prepared to do what is right in the sight of all men.
-18 If possible, as much as is your part, be at peace with all men.
+ROMANS 12:17-18 Repay no one evil for evil.
+Have regard for good things [do what is right] in the sight of all men.
+18 If it is possible, as much as depends on you, live peaceably with all men.

-When offenses with unconverted people arise, we are to establish peace if possible (“as much as is your part”).
-One approach is a “soft answer turns away wrath” (Proverbs 15:1).
+When offenses with unconverted people arise, we are to establish peace if possible (“as much as is depends upon you”).
+One approach is “A soft answer turns away wrath” (Prov.
+15:1).
 If we committed an offense, then an immediate apology is usually appropriate.
 In effect, we should offer repentance.
 Simply saying something such as, “I’m sorry I offended you because I value you as a friend / coworker / helper” can sometimes restore peace.

 All who would enter into the Kingdom of God must endure suffering.
 It is all part of this life for the begotten children of God!
 Until God calls those of the world, there will be times we must suffer their evil without responding in kind or expecting reconciliation.
 Jesus Himself set us an example:

-1 PETER 2:23 Who, when He was reviled, did not revile in return; when suffering, He threatened not, but committed Himself to Him Who judges righteously.
+1 PETER 2:23 who, when He [Jesus Christ] was reviled, did not revile in return; when He suffered, He did not threaten, but committed Himself to Him who judges righteously;

 Jesus did not retaliate when He was vilified (reviled) but suffered the evil of His enemies because it is the desire of God to save them at a later time.
 We cannot expect to deal with unconverted people in the same manner as a true Christian.
 Instead, we must do all that is prudent and possible to resolve the situation and make peace.
 In these cases, a believer is sometimes limited to repenting to God if they caused offense or just being willing to forgive.
 Beyond that, we cannot expect unconverted people to know, much less obey, God’s statutes in dealing with offenses.